bdougie/awesome-black-developers/CONTRIBUTING.md

 **Please consult with the developer to get their approval to be added**.
 This is required prior to the PR being merged.
 Thanks for your understanding.

 Maximum 5 links per developer are permitted.
 If a developer already has the maximum number of links listed, your pull request should remove an existing link to make room for your contribution, with an explanation as to why you think it adds more value.

+## Editing the developer content information in the README.

+All data is stored in the [developers.yml](https://github.com/bdougie/awesome-black-developers/blob/main/developers.yaml).
+Please make the edits there and not directly in the README.

 ## Adding to the photos
 The photo wall of the developers should not be updated directly and instead handled through automation.